Skip to content

 A note on responsibility

 Modeling does not eliminate variance.
 A 53% true edge can produce a 100-bet drawdown of 15+ units.
-Bankroll sizing matters more than feature engineering.
+Bankroll sizing matters more than which stats you picked.
 Set a hard maximum stake, never chase, and treat any month where you exceed your limits as a loss regardless of P&L. The model is a tool; the bettor is the risk manager.
 Bet only what you can afford to lose, and use legal regulated books in your state.

 Props and DFS example board